 The pictures were soft right out of the Fujifilm X-E1 when the sharpness setting was set to default.
 For the best results, you should do further sharpening in an application such as Adobe Photoshop; alternatively, you may modify the setting inside the camera.

 The night image turned out quite well.
-The camera’s maximum shutter speed of 30 seconds was sufficient for the majority of after-dark shots, and the Bulb mode enabled considerably longer exposures if necessary.
+The camera’s maximum shutter speed of 30 seconds was sufficient for most after-dark shots, and the Bulb mode enabled considerably longer exposures if necessary.

 Fujifilm X-E1 Specs